apocalyptech/UAssetAPI/README.md

     Generated: Passive_Rogue_13-ubergraph-005-ExecuteUbergraph_Passive_Rogue_13.dot
     Rendered to: Passive_Rogue_13-ubergraph-005-ExecuteUbergraph_Passive_Rogue_13.png

+Note that there are various opcodes which haven't really been tested, since I haven't yet run into them on the data I'm looking at.
+You may see some messages printed on the console if you generate graphs which contain any of those.
+Let me know if they look funky!
+Also, there's a few more complex-looking opcodes which I'm not doing *any* custom processing on -- in the graphs, they'll basically just tell you what sort of opcode they are and not show any detail.
+If you come across examples of those, I'd appreciate sending the data over so I can see how to get them displayed.

+The full list of opcodes that I'm not doing custom processing on is:
+ - Assert
+ - CallMulticastDelegate
+ - InstrumentaionEvent
+ - MapConst
+ - SetConst
+ - SetMap
+ - SetSet

 ## Contributing
 Any contributions, whether through pull requests or issues, that you make are greatly appreciated.